rmdcoding/SouthwestCheckin/README.md

 ## Requirements

-This script can either be ran directly on your host or within Docker.
+This script can either be ran directly on your host.

 ### Host

 * Python (should work with 2.x or 3.x thanks to @ratabora)
 * [pip](https://pypi.python.org/pypi/pip)

-### Docker

-* Docker (tested with 1.12.6)

 ## Setup